Particl-Community/academy/guides/guide_mp_market_management.rst

 Each market can be manually added into the Market Browser by its creator so that anyone else can join them.
 A market isn't listed in the Market Browser by default, meaning it is initially only accessible to those who possess its specific access code.

-Flagging a Market as Inappropriate
+Flag a Market as Inappropriate
 ----------------------------------

 Each market can be manually added into the Market Browser by its creator so that anyone else can join them.
 A market isn't listed in the Market Browser by default, meaning it is initially only accessible to those who possess its specific access code.